elias123tre/passport_booker_se/README.md

    playwright install chromium
    ```

-3. [Download the script](https://raw.githubusercontent.com/elias123tre/passport_booker_se/main/main.py) (press CTRL+S to save the file)
+3. [Download the script](https://raw.githubusercontent.com/elias123tre/passport_booker_se/main/main.py) (press CTRL+S to save the file, select Downloads folder)

 4. Run the script:

-   Type the following 2 lines one by one into the same terminal/console that you openend in step 1.a.
+   Type the following lines one by one into the new terminal/console that you openend in step 2.

    _Windows_:
    ```sh